Setting up a 4K Kodi box with sndio on FreeBSD

 Creating the kodi user

-Create a separate user for Kodi (I named mine kodi).
-Make sure to add kodi to the video group.
+Create a separate user for Kodi (named kodi here).
+Add the kodi user to the video group.

 # adduser